sarahllew/chihuahua-muffin/README.md

 # chihuahua-muffin
 Classifies an image as being more like either a chihuahua or a muffin (as in the meme of where a chihuahua and muffin look very similar).

-The 'CM Image Classification PDF' explains our objective, methodology, model training, and data exploration procedures.
+Our objective, methodology, model training, and data exploration procedures: https://sarahllew.github.io/CM-Image-Classification.pdf

 ![image](https://github.com/tracysun27/chihuahua-muffin/assets/96366527/8159b1f1-6b9b-4da0-81b7-6ea579205172)